tychonievich/cs3330-s2022/markdown/cachesim2.md

     3. And `data` being where you want to copy to RAM -- i.e., `myline.block`
     4. And `address` being the starting address of the block
         - This is like the given address, except the unused and block offset bits are zero.

+What should `u8 getByte(Cache *c, u64 address)` do?
+:   1. parse out the parts of the address, like in the lab
+    2. check every line of the appropriate set to see if there's a cache hit
+    3. if there is a cache miss,
+        a. pick the least-recently-used line to evict, as defined by the PLRU information and the lab code
+        b. if the line is dirty and live, write it out before eviction
+        c. load a new block and tag into the line
+    4. mark the line (either the hit line or the new line) as the most-recently used, using the lab code
+    5. return the appropriate byte of the block of the line (either the hit line or the new line)

+What should `void setBlock(Cache *c, u64 address, u8 value)` do?
+:   What `getByte` does, except:

+    - modify the byte of the block instead of returning it
+    - either mark the line as dirty (write-back) or write the entire block to the backing (write-through)

+What should `void getBlock(Cache *c, u64 address, u8 *dst, size_t bytes)` do?
+:   What `getByte` does, except:

+    - instead of returning one byte, copy `bytes` bytes from the line's block into the `dst` array

+What should `void setBlock(Cache *c, u64 address, const u8 *src, size_t bytes)` do?
+:   What `setByte` does, except:

+    - instead of modifying one byte, modify `bytes` bytes from the `src` array

+What should `u64 getLong(Cache *c, u64 address)` do?
+:   It's like `getBlock`, but

+    - the 8 bytes it reads are a (little-endian) `u64` that is returned
+    - the bytes might span two lines instead of just one

+What should `void setLong(Cache *c, u64 address, u64 value)` do?
+:   It's like `setBlock`, but

+    - the 8 bytes it writes are from a (little-endian) `u64`
+    - the bytes might span two lines instead of just one